micmejia/bible-dump/NKJV/Ezekiel/Ezek 17.md

 '_As_ I live,' says the Lord God, 'surely in the place _where_ the king _dwells_ who made him king, whose oath he despised and whose covenant he broke--with him in the midst of Babylon he shall die.

 ###### 17
-Nor will Pharaoh with _his_ mighty army and great company do anything in the war, when they heap up a siege mound and build a [^c]wall to cut off many persons.
+Nor will Pharaoh with _his_ mighty army and great company do anything in the war, when they heap up a siege mound and build a wall to cut off many persons.

 ###### 18
-Since he despised the oath by breaking the covenant, and in fact gave[^d] his hand and still did all these _things,_ he shall not escape.' "
+Since he despised the oath by breaking the covenant, and in fact gave his hand and still did all these _things,_ he shall not escape.' "

 ###### 19
 Therefore thus says the Lord God: "_As_ I live, surely My oath which he despised, and My covenant which he broke, I will recompense on his own head.

 ###### 20
 I will spread My net over him, and he shall be taken in My snare.
-I will bring him to Babylon and try him there for the [^e]treason which he committed against Me.
+I will bring him to Babylon and try him there for the treason which he committed against Me.

 ###### 21
-All his [^f]fugitives with all his troops shall fall by the sword, and those who remain shall be scattered to every wind; and you shall know that I, the Lord, have spoken." ## Israel Exalted at Last
+All his fugitives with all his troops shall fall by the sword, and those who remain shall be scattered to every wind; and you shall know that I, the Lord, have spoken." ## Israel Exalted at Last

 ###### 22
 Thus says the Lord God: "I will take also _one_ of the highest branches of the high cedar and set _it_ out.
 I will crop off from the topmost of its young twigs a tender one, and will plant _it_ on a high and prominent mountain.